 Alerts and updates transactional emails let customers know about changes in billing information, or other transactional details.
 This type of transactional email can be sent to larger groups of customers, such as all the subscribers to a magazine or all the students at a university.

 4. Invitations and referral emails

-Application often like to have users refer new business or share content to individuals like friends or colleagues.
-The user enters their friend’s email address in a form the application sends the invite or join link on their behalf.
+Applications often like to have users refer new businesses or share content with individuals like friends or colleagues.
+The user enters their friend’s email address in a form the application sends the invite or joins link on their behalf.